Heavy Michigan rains close GM tech center, affect other automakers

-DETROIT (Reuters) - Heavy rains in southeast Michigan hit the operations of U.S. automakers in the region, including forcing the closure of General Motors Co’s technical center outside Detroit.
+DETROIT, Aug 12 (Reuters) - Heavy rains in southeast Michigan hit the operations of U.S. automakers in the region, including forcing the closure of General Motors Co’s technical center outside Detroit

 Detroit city officials said Monday night’s heavy rainfall was the most rain the city had seen in almost nine decades.
 It caused flooding, power losses and road closures, including parts of several major highways.

-The flooding hit a city already strained to meet its public safety needs.
-The lack of police and fire equipment has been a significant factor in Detroit’s bankruptcy proceedings, and cutbacks to personnel have contributed to making response times to emergency incidents among the worst in the nation, according to filings in Detroit’s bankruptcy proceeding.

-A hearing before a federal judge is scheduled to begin on Aug.
-21, at which Detroit is expected to argue that its plan to adjust $18 billion of debt is feasible and it is prepared to exit the biggest municipal bankruptcy in U.S. history.
-[ID:nL2N0QE28A]

-Disruption to automakers saw GM’s technical center in Warren, Michigan, closed after flooding caused loss of power in parts of the campus, a spokeswoman said.
-GM and contractors employ about 19,000 people there in various functions, including research and development, design, engineering, information technology and customer satisfaction.
+GM’s technical center in Warren, Michigan, was closed after flooding caused loss of power in parts of the campus, a spokeswoman said.
+GM and contractors employ about 19,000 people there in various functions. including research and development, design, engineering, information technology and customer satisfaction.

 The employees were told to work from home or other remote locations while the No. 1 U.S. automaker worked to get the technical center reopened, the spokeswoman said.
 No timetable was available on when that would be.